 The Committee believes that a long-term incentive program motivates and rewards our executive officers for their contributions to our Company's performance and serves to align long-term compensation with the performance of Company stock.
-In fiscal year 2021, the Committee approved a long-term compensation program for our NEOs which included equity awards allocated among (i) time-based RSUs (40% of total equity grant at target), which generally vest ratably over a three-year period, and (ii) PSs with a TSR-modifier ("2021-2023 TSR-Modified Performance Shares") (60% of total equity grant at target), which are based on Company financial metrics, including adjusted EBITDA and organic revenue (the definitions for such metrics are set forth in Appendix A).
-Such 2021-2023 TSR-Modified Performance Shares will vest, if earned, after a three-year period, with possible funding levels of financial metrics at 0% to 200%, subject to modification via a multiplier on a scale of 80% to 120% of the earned award based on the Company's TSR performance relative to the S&P Composite 1500 Commercial Services & Supplies Index over the three-year performance period from November 1, 2020, to October 31, 2023.
-Possible payouts for the 2021-2022 TSR-Modified Performance Shares range from 0% to 240% of target shares based on achievement of the Company financial metric goals (as adjusted by the TSR-modifier).
+In fiscal year 2022, the Committee approved a long-term compensation program for our NEOs which included equity awards allocated among (i) time-based RSUs (25% of total equity grant at target), which generally vest ratably over a three-year period, and (ii) PSs with a TSR-modifier ("2022-2024 TSR-Modified Performance Shares") (75% of total equity grant at target), which are based on Company financial metrics, including adjusted EBITDA (as further adjusted for the impact of the Momentum and RavenVolt acquisitions) and organic revenue (the definitions for such metrics are set forth in Appendix A).
+Such 2022-2024 TSR-Modified Performance Shares will vest, if earned, after a three-year period, with possible funding levels of financial metrics at 0% to 200%, subject to modification via a multiplier on a scale of 80% to 120% of the earned award based on the Company's TSR performance relative to the S&P Composite 1500 Commercial Services & Supplies Index over the three-year performance period from November 1, 2021, to October 31, 2024.
+Possible payouts for the 2022-2024 TSR-Modified Performance Shares range from 0% to 240% of target shares based on achievement of the Company financial metric goals (as adjusted by the TSR-modifier).

-Possible award funding levels for the 2021-2023 TSR-Modified Performance Shares are set forth in the following table.
+Possible award funding levels for the 2022-2024 TSR-Modified Performance Shares are set forth in the following table.